BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-12-09-code-part-two-write-up.md

 ![Hashcat Cracking](/img/CodePartTwo_Hashcatcracking.png)

-Once done, we can find the cracked password in the potfile located, atleast on my kali machine, in `~/.local/share/hashcat/hashcat.potfile`:
+Once done, we can find the cracked password in the output in the command line or in the potfile located (atleast on my Kali machine) in `~/.local/share/hashcat/hashcat.potfile`:

 ```
 cat ~/.local/share/hashcat/hashcat.potfile